Nagfal/C-CBGE/README.md

-# Code for Multi-agent Bandit with Agent-Dependent Expected Rewards
+# Codes for Multi-agent Bandit with Agent-Dependent Expected Rewards

 ***
-This repository contains  the code for the simulations of C-CBGE UCBGE BGE and DDUCB
+This repository contains the codes for the simulations of C-CBGE UCBGE BGE and DDUCB

 C-CBGE : confidence-weighted collective Boltzmann-Gumbel exploration.